The Wave (Arizona): Access policy

 The Wave is located within the Paria Canyon-Vermilion Cliffs Wilderness.
 This wilderness is administered by the Bureau of Land Management (BLM), part of the United States Department of the Interior.
 A day-use permit from BLM is required to visit The Wave.

 BLM limits access to the North Coyote Buttes Wilderness Area to just 64 permits per day.
 48 of the permits are available in advance by an online lottery conducted four months before the month for which the permit is sought.
-The remaining 16 permits are made available by geofenced daily lottery two day's before one's intended hike.
+The remaining 16 permits are made available by a geofenced daily lottery two days before one's intended hike.
 The legacy walk-in lottery has transitioned to the new Daily Lottery.
 While within the geofence area on a mobile device this lottery is only available by going to Recreation.gov in your browser or by installing the Recreation.gov app.
 Spring and autumn are the most popular times of year to visit, but the popularity of The Wave is such that the chances of obtaining a permit by either advance lottery or the day-before lottery are much less than 50% from March through November.
 The Wave is particularly well known among European tourists, partly because it appeared in the German documentary film Fascinating Nature (1996) and a compilation called Faszination Natur – Seven Seasons (2004).